victor-develop/naive-user-management/readme.md

 Blade Template engine is not used.
 Once user lands the first page, all remaining pages and user interactions are done by AngularJS with backend APIs.

 # How to Run

+## assumptions
+docker is required

+## steps
+ - Make a new directory and enter it, say `root`
+ - Create a directory called `db_data`, this is for mariadb.
+ - Clone this repo into `root`, enter the repo and run the following command.

 ```sh
 docker-compose up
 ```